Indian Polity / Union Legislature

 The duration is generally 1 hour.

-- Zero Hour - Zero hour is one of the Indian innovation in Parliamentary procedures.
-It has been there in Parliamentary procedure from 1962
+- Zero Hour - Zero hour is one of the Indian innovation in the Parliamentary words.
+It has been there in Parliamentary

 There is no specific timing for Zero Hour.
 The Zero Hour is generally the time span between completion of Question Hour and before the commencement of